Lydiajoy97/Merrymeadows-Mystery/README.md

 One design effect that I would like to have is for the script to be printed with a type writter effect.
 This will allow the user to feel like the game is happening in real time, and help with overall engagement.

 One thing I would like to add as a future development is different color text for each of the characters so that the user can read the script easily and determine what character is talking.

+# Future developments
+1. Font color on the text for different characters.
+2. Place the story into a seperate file and keep the python functions seperate to the story.
+At the moment the code is long becase of the story, so keeping it seperate would make it more readable.
+3. Add a exemption to the name input so that users can't put special characters.
+This would help to make the game more secure.

 # Testing-and-Results
 Strategy: